rakasiwi23/react-stories-gram/README.md

 ## Why

-Because react-insta-stories is not SSR friendly (I tried using my custom react SSR project, the package not work).
+Because react-insta-stories is not SSR friendly.
+I tried using my custom react SSR project, the package not work(got document/window undefined error).
 My I assumption is because their target output library is 'UMD'.
 That's why I create and modify it and make the output using 'ESM'.
 And it work's for me.

 ## Install